darthwalsh/bin/apps/WindowManagement.md

+- [ ] Look into https://github.com/hoppfrosch/WindowPadX as an option on Windows
 ## Workspace MultiWindow Management

 Currently using hotkeys to move windows around, but would like to try a tool to move known windows to known locations.